firesim/firesim/docs/Getting-Started-Guides/On-Premises-FPGA-Tutorial/Intro-Template.rst

    to plug into your simulations.
 This automatically runs Chisel elaboration, FAME-1 Transformation, and the |build_type| FPGA flow.

-Generally speaking, you only need to follow step 4 if you're modifying Chisel RTL or changing non-runtime configurable hardware parameters.
+Generally speaking, you only need to follow Step 4 if you're modifying Chisel RTL or changing non-runtime configurable hardware parameters.